 Few things can halt the momentum of writing quicker than having a word on the tip of your tongue that you just can’t remember.
 And few things halt a reader’s interest in your writing quicker than encountering the same word or phrase over and over.

-Solve both of these issues, among others, with the OneLook Thesaurus, which lets you describe a concept (in a word, or in a sentence) and gives you a list of related words and phrases.
-Use the results to give your writing more variety and verve, and avoid cliches and repetition.
+Solve both of these issues with the OneLook Thesaurus.
+This writing tool lets you describe a concept (in a word or in a sentence) and gives you a list of related words and phrases.

 9. Yoast SEO